celery/celery/docs/contributing.rst

 Maintenance branches
 --------------------

-Maintenance branches are named after the version, e.g. the maintenance branch for the 2.2.x series is named ``2.2``.
+Maintenance branches are named after the version -- for example, the maintenance branch for the 2.2.x series is named ``2.2``.

 Previously these were named ``releaseXX-maint``.

 The versions we currently maintain is: